 I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa or CamelCamelCamel — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
 Your business will hugely benefit if you take the time to learn how to use both Keepa and CamelCamelCamel.

 This blog post is just scratching the surface on what I can teach you about Keepa.
-To find out everything there is to know about using Keepa to make smart sourcing decisions, be sure to check out our brand new course, The Reseller’s Guide to How to Keepa Camel: Using Amazon Sales History to Make Smart Sourcing Decisions.
+To find out everything there is to know about using Keepa to make smart sourcing decisions, be sure to check out our course, The Reseller’s Guide to How to Keepa Camel: Using Amazon Sales History to Make Smart Sourcing Decisions.
 This course is a combo ebook and video course where I walk you through everything you need to know to make sense of both CamelCamelCamel and Keepa in ways you’ve never thought of.

 How about you?
 Do you use Keepa?
 What is your favorite thing about Keepa?
 I’d love to hear from you in the comments below.